Treatment of precancerous skin damage

 Phototherapy and Photodynamic therapy (PDT)

-Photodynamic Therapy (PDT) is a modern, non-invasive method used to destroy damaged cells and tissue via three components: a photosensitizer agent, a light source and oxygen.
+Photodynamic Therapy (PDT) is an evidence-based, non-invasive method used to destroy damaged cells and tissue via three components: a photosensitizer agent, a light source and oxygen.
 It is an evidence-based treatment option for the treatment of precancerous skin damage.
 It is also a very effective method to improve the cosmetic appearance of mild to severe sun damaged, oily, blemished, and aged skin on all areas of the body.

-Daylight PDT“, using the sun as the light source, is a gentler and more tolerable method with the same efficacy as conventional PDT.
+“Daylight PDT“, using the sun as the light source, is a gentler and more tolerable method with the same efficacy as conventional PDT.
 Quite ironic really, yet highly effective!

 DermaSurg introduced the MediLUX LED phototherapy technology in early 2021.
 MediLUX incorporates 5 different treatment wavelengths for wide range of treatment objectives.